TatianaLiholet/HillelJavaPro/README.md

 # HillelJavaPro

-This task is homework for Hillel school for Java Pro level
+This task is homework for Hillel school for Java Pro level made by Tetiana L.